 Relationship between the user and creator

-If an Instagram user is already following you, then they’re more likely to see your content throughout the platform.
-But that’s not the only way you can give your content a boost in the algorithm.
+If an Instagram user is already following you, then they’re more likely to see your content.
 If you’ve already interacted with a user — like replying to their comments — then your content might rank higher for them.

-Although the general signals are pretty similar across every part of the Instagram algorithm, there are some important differences in how the platform selects and ranks content between feed posts, Reels, Stories, and on the Explore page.
+Although the general signals are pretty similar across every part of the Instagram algorithm, there are some important differences in how the platform selects and ranks content between:

 How the Instagram algorithm works for feed posts

-Instagram’s algorithms will impact your content, whether it’s being shown to your followers or to potential new followers.
-For the former, the algorithms will affect how far up in their feed your content will be.
-For the latter, whether you even show up on their feed or not depends on the algorithm.
+Instagram’s algorithms will impact your content, whether it’s being shown to your followers or potential followers.
+For the former, the algorithms will affect how far up in their feed your content will appear.
+For the latter, whether your posts even show up on their feed or not depends on the algorithm.

 Here are some signals that’ll get your content in front of an Instagram user: